 We can’t decide what’s more dreamy, to live in the middle of the rainforest with nothing but lush greenery and beautiful trees around you or to have an infinity pool on the rooftop and to admire the distance views over the canopies while enjoy the peaceful atmosphere.
 The owners of this dream house in Sao Paulo don’t have to choose because they have it all.

-The house was designed by Studio MK27 and it sits in a clearing on the coastline.
-It was named The Jungle House because of the dense vegetation that surrounds it.
+The house was designed by The Jungle House because of the dense vegetation that surrounds it.
 The architects took maximum advantage of the location and the views by placing all the main living areas on the upper floor, alongside the pool.

 Of course, the architects were also careful to show respect for the land and to minimize the building’s impact on the surroundings.
 Their goal was to create a strong connection between the indoor and outdoor areas and to establish a natural interaction between the building’s architectural elements and the land that surrounds it.